George P. Putnam: Honors

 Amelia Earhart, Putnam's second wife, was the first president of The Ninety-Nines, an organization of (originally) 99 female pilots formed in 1929 for the support and advancement of aviation.
 Putnam had proposed an award as a means of honoring anyone who supports an individual member of the group (known as a "49½"), a Chapter or Section, or the organization as a whole.
 The "George Palmer Putnam 49½ Award" was originated to recognize such exceptional support of The Ninety-Nines.

 In 1927, the Boy Scouts of America made Putnam an "Honorary Scout", a new category of Scout created that same year.
 This distinction was given to "American citizens whose achievements in outdoor activity, exploration and worthwhile adventure are of such an exceptional character as to capture the imagination of boys...".

 Due to his relationship with Amelia Earhart, Putnam has been the subject of numerous feature and documentary films including: Amelia Earhart (1976) with John Forsythe portraying Putnam.
 In Amelia Earhart: The Final Flight (1994), Bruce Dern played him.
 The documentary Amelia Earhart: The Price of Courage (1993) from American Experience also featured the Putnam-Earhart marriage.
+Laurie Gwen Shapiro's 2025 book "The Aviator and the Showman: Amelia Earhart, George Putnam, and the Marriage That Made an American Icon" covered their relationship in detail.
 Richard Gere portrayed Putnam in the 2009 movie, Amelia.

 Popular culture

 In Flying Blind, a "Nathan Heller" novel by Max Allan Collins, George Putnam is a major character, but is portrayed as a villain using Earhart for his own purposes.

+In the 2009 film Amelia, Putnam is portrayed by the actor Richard Gere.

+Recordings of Putnam's voice is used throughout 2008 album Fight Like Apes and the Mystery of the Golden Medallion.